Phytoplasma: Symptoms

 Phytoplasmas can infect and cause various symptoms in more than 700 plant species.
-One characteristic symptom is abnormal floral organ development including phyllody (i.e., the production of leaf-like structures in place of flowers) and virescence (i.e., the development of green flowers attributable to a loss of pigment by petal cells).
-Phytoplasma-harboring flowering plants may nevertheless be sterile.
+One characteristic symptom is abnormal floral organ development, including phyllody (the production of leaf-like structures in place of flowers), virescence (the development of green flowers attributable to a loss of pigment by petal cells), and fasciation (abnormal change in the apical meristem structure).
+Phytoplasma-harboring flowering plants may become sterile.
 The expression of genes involved in maintaining the apical meristem or in the development of floral organs is altered in the morphologically affected floral organs of phytoplasma-infected plants.

-A phytoplasma infection often triggers leaf yellowing, probably due to the presence of phytoplasma cells in phloem, which can affect phloem function and carbohydrate transport, inhibit chlorophyll biosynthesis, and trigger chlorophyll breakdown.
+A phytoplasma infection often triggers leaf yellowing, probably due to the presence of phytoplasma cells in the phloem, which can affect phloem function and carbohydrate transport, inhibit chlorophyll biosynthesis, and trigger chlorophyll breakdown.
 These symptoms may be attributable to stress caused by the infection rather than a specific pathogenetic process.

-Many phytoplasma-infected plants develop a bushy or "witches' broom" appearance due to changes in their normal growth patterns.
-Most plants exhibit apical dominance but infection can trigger the proliferation of axillary (side) shoots and a reduction in internode size.
+Many phytoplasma-infected plants develop a bushy or witch's broom appearance due to changes in their normal growth patterns.
+Most plants exhibit apical dominance, but infection can trigger the proliferation of axillary (side) shoots and a reduction in internode size.
 Such symptoms are actually useful in the commercial production of poinsettias.
-Infection triggers more axillary shoot production; the poinsettia plants thus produce more than a single flower.
+An infection triggers more axillary shoot production; the poinsettia plants thus produce more than a single flower.